 Statics is a prerequisite for several branches which include, Civil, Structural, biological, and aeronautical engineering.
 It uses algebra and trigonometry to calculate the forces between bodies.
 I strongly encourage you to enroll and familiarize yourself with Physics before taking statics.
 This with the objective to get a better understanding of the world of force vectors and scalars.
 Two and three-dimensional force systems are unraveled by vector algebra.
 Concepts like center of gravity, friction, distributed forces, moment of inertia, and centroids are introduced in Statics.
 However, they will be continued in follow up courses like Mechanics of Materials, Dynamics and Structural Analysis.

 Having all this in mind, I encourage students to really engage with the material and it will be evident how useful and entertaining the concepts really are.

 When it comes to my personal opinion about Statics, I believe that as of now, it is the most interesting class I have taken as a Civil Engineer in training.
 I really enjoyed how it introduced the problems and calculations that need to be made when designing a structure.
 Many students knew this would be a difficult class that would give them a hard time throughout the semester.
 However, in my opinion, the class was somewhat simple.
 As long as you are dedicated to learning the material consciously, this class should be interesting and exciting to students with a passion for engineering.

 This course made me look at regular structures such as buildings and bridges in a completely different way.
 I began to imagine myself trying to calculate the moment of an imaginary force that I set upon balconies that I would see in cantilever, which I thought was pretty funny.
 After taking this class, you will feel like you are starting to think as a Structural Engineer.
-After being exposed to statics you will find yourself more aware of these concepts.
+After exposing yourself to statics you will find yourself more aware of these concepts.